 Coming home that weekend, I knew that everything was different now.
 My friends were still school kids but I was in the navy and no one understood what that meant but me.

 JK Rowling’s Severus Snape is the modern archetype of the terrific/terrible/terrifying teacher and Potter doesn’t know until the very end where Snape’s loyalties lie.
-The tyrannical teacher par excellence though is Miss Jean Brodie.
+But the tyrannical teacher par excellence is Miss Jean Brodie.

 Jean Brodie: “Little girls!
 I am in the business of putting old heads on young shoulders, and all my pupils are the crème de la crème.
 Give me a girl at an impressionable age and she is mine for life.”